 Balsamic vinegar is very complicated subject and getting into too much it is way beyond the scope of salad dressing, but I think it would be useful for you have a little direction at the supermarket.

-Basically, you are looking for a balsamic which has the the IGP stamp.
+Basically, you are looking for a vinegar which has the the IGP stamp.
 The IGP stamp is blue and yellow and had the words “Indicazione Geografica Protetta” on it.
-The IGP stamp means the vinegar must be made from grape must and wine vinegar (though caramel color and thickeners are also allowed), but you can easily find one with balsamic flavor and a price tag just right for salad dressing.
+The IGP stamp means the vinegar must be made from grape must and wine vinegar (though caramel color and thickeners are also allowed), but you can easily find one with good flavor and a price tag just right for salads.

 Want to know more about balsamic?
 This article goes into some of the details.